 To create a successful product, you need to have a clear roadmap that is easily understood.
 A clear roadmap addresses any confusion in the production process and affirms that all members involved in the production process are on the same page.

 3. Listen to your marketing and sales team

-As a product manager, you need to pay special importance to your marketing and sales teams, because they can provide valuable insights into consumer preferences and can help guide you towards developing a product that is sure to be successful.
+As a product manager, you need to pay special importance to your marketing and sales teams because they can provide valuable insights into consumer preferences and can help guide you toward developing a product that is sure to be successful.